 In 2008, Adams helped Maryland ascend to a No. 2 rank nationally.
 The Terrapins finished with an 18-3 record and were ranked sixth in the NCAA in goals scored and second in total points.

 Adams took a break from the college game during the summer of 2012 and 2015 and assisted her sister, Trish, at the Under-19 World Championships.
 The Adams duo led the U-19 Australian National Team to a silver medal in 2012 and to the semifinals in 2015.
+She will serve as the Australian's U-19 Co-Head Coach with former Greyhound Stacey (Morlang) Sullivan for the 2018 World Championships.

 As a Player